 Commercial arrangements range from fee-for-service and IP-generating collaborations to milestone & licensing arrangements.

-The company is easily accessible with headquarters in Munich, as well as offices and agents in Boston, Paris, Tokyo, Seoul, and Tel Aviv.
+The company is easily accessible with headquarters in Munich, sales offices in Boston and Paris, and long-standing sales agents in Tokyo, Seoul, Tel Aviv, and Shanghai.

-On August 31, 2021, SIRION was taken over entirely by PerkinElmer.
-PerkinElmer is an international leader in the field of medical and biotechnology.
+On August 31, 2021, SIRION was taken over entirely by PerkinElmer, an international leader in the field of medical and biotechnology.
 Headquartered in Waltham, Massachusetts, the com-pany employs more than 14,000 people worldwide and offers extensive expertise in diagnostics, medical research, and environmental and food analysis through innovative detection, imaging, and informatics systems.
 PerkinElmer, Inc. is included in the S&P 500 stock market index.

 SIRION Biotech is committed to improving clinical use of viral vectors, ultimately for the benefit of patients.
 The spirit of quality and awareness of the immediate impact of everyone’s work on clinical research and therapy performance is communicated through our employees.
 We share our values by word and through action, like the royalty-free access program to SIRION’s LentiBOOST® technology to research hospitals.

 SIRION Biotech is very international.
-Our Founder and CEO, Dr. Christian Thirion, is French, and we have staff at our Munich HQ from Germany, Australia, Portugal, Russia, Romania, France, Japan, Canada, Italy, and Bolivia.
-And staff in our US and French sites are from France, Mexico, Italy, Ecuador, Switzerland, Germany, and USA.
+Our Founder and CEO, Dr. Christian Thirion, is French, and we have staff at our Munich HQ from Germany, Australia, Portugal, Ukraine, France, Japan, Canada, and Brasil.
+And staff in our US and French sites are from France, Belgium, Mexico, Lebanon, Brasil, Taiwan, Germany, and USA.
 Transparency, acting against discrimination, and performance-driven excellence also translates into an exceptionally high percentage of women at all levels of the company, particularly in leadership positions.

 SIRION Biotech’s mission is to help cell and gene therapy companies get the most effective treatments to patients as quickly and efficiently as possible, and we are always looking to expand our services along the value chain.
 We are committed to improving the quality and effectiveness of viral vectors by working intensively on capsid evolution, upscaling our processes, improving our quality and controls, and managing the GMP production process.
-Our newly established Discovery and PreClinical Services team manage viral vector development and manufacturing, our GMP Alliances team work on the seamless transfer of protocols from our lab to a CMO, and our Cell and Gene Therapy Clinical Support team help our customers develop the most appropriate vectors for their applications and support them through the legal and regulatory frameworks for viral vector therapies.
+Our newly established Discovery and PreClinical Services team manage viral vector development and manufacturing, our GMP Alliances team work on the seamless transfer of protocols from our lab to a CMO, and our Cell and Gene Therapy Clinical Support team help our customers develop the most appropriate vectors for their applications and support them in their development of viral vector therapies.